How Self Publishing Book Royalties Work

 The appeal of this option is affordability.
-For $50 (or sometimes less if you look hard enough) you can have your book professionally converted to an e-book format, and if you are good at graphics or know someone who is, you can create your own christian book cover design.
+For $50 (or sometimes less if you look hard enough) you can have your book professionally converted to an e-book format, and if you are good at graphics or know someone who is, you can create your own Christian book cover design.
 The point is, overhead through the e-book option is very low, especially since websites like Amazon charge nothing for you to upload your book to their website.
-On top of that you’ll get a relatively high percentage of book royalties for each copy sold.
-Again using Amazon as an example, you’ll get 70 percent of the profits for each book sold.
+On top of that, you’ll get a relatively high percentage of book royalties for each copy sold.
+Again, using Amazon as an example, you’ll get 70 percent of the profits for each book sold.

 The second problem is that e-readers, while popular, are only used by a certain percentage of people.
 There will be a sizable amount of people who may want to read your product but who will be turned off by the e-book only option.

-BOOK ROYALTIES: THE SELF PROMOTED HARD COPY OPTION
+BOOK ROYALTIES: THE SELF PROMOTED, HARD COPY OPTION

-The upside of this is you’re not limiting your audience to e-reader users only.
+The upside of this route is that you’re not limiting your audience to e-reader users only.
 The downside is you’re making a much higher financial commitment and all sales for your book fall completely on you.